 Another fear affecting people going through a divorce is not knowing what they will end up with at the end.
 To avoid this fear, financial experts recommend that each spouse not only have it reported what assets they have, but they should also pay attention to and learn about what is in that report.
 A financial adviser can help couples see what each person will end up with when the property is divided and the divorce is final.

-Property division may be a hard task, but an attorney experienced in working out complex valuation of marital property and assets may be able to help.
+Property division in Orange County divorce may be a hard task, but an attorney experienced in working out complex valuation of marital property and assets may be able to help.
 Such a lawyer may be able to help couples reach an equitable division of property obtained during the marriage, including business assets and retirement accounts.

 Source: CBS News, “Divorce financial planner: 3 common fears“, Robert Pagliarini, August 23, 2013